51DR4/AAI/README.md

   **Additional Features**:

-  - *Summary Button*: Summarizes long text to improve readability.
+  - *Summary Button*: Summarizes long text to improve readability, can then copy it for further usage.
   - *Help Section*: A detailed guide with an explanatory video on how to use the application.
   - *Sharing and Saving*: Export results as PDFs or save images for future use.